Does your child believe she’s just not good at math? We’re not born good or bad at math. Learn how to help your child love math and numbers.

 Do you find that when you check your child’s work, you focus on the wrong answers more than anything?
 This seems to make sense, especially when you want her to improve and learn from her mistakes.

-In fact, when my son breezes through a worksheet and gets all the answers right, I apologize.
-I say sorry for wasting his time and promise to find something more challenging.
+In fact, when my kids breeze through a worksheet and get all the answers right, I use that as my cue that they need something more advanced.
+I even apologize for wasting their time and promise to find a more challenging worksheet.

 It almost doesn’t matter at this point whether the answer is right or wrong.
-Try instead to get your child to come up with one or two strategies to get the answer.
+Try instead to get her to come up with one or two strategies to get the answer.
 Explain your own strategy without focusing on who got it right.

 We’ve heard of math savants and geniuses who can calculate crazy problems in their heads.
-Glamorous, but unlikely.
-For the rest of us, especially our kids, it’s not about speed.
+Glamorous, but uncommon.
+For the rest of us, especially kids, it’s not about speed.

-We shouldn’t praise speed as if it’s a skill we want them to learn.
+We shouldn’t even praise speed as if it’s a skill we want them to learn.
 Mastering logic is more important than speeding through problems.
-Don’t force your child to finish a worksheet or problem within a set time.
-This only makes her more anxious.
+Don’t force your child to finish a worksheet or problem within a set time—this only makes him more anxious.

-If you do have to work against time, have her solve as many problems as she can within that time frame.
-If she needs to finish it all that day (such as homework), then carve out more time in your day so she can.
+If you do have to work against time, have him solve as many problems as he can within that time frame.
+If he needs to finish it all that day (like homework), then carve out more time in your day so he can.

-Just as a writer can take a long time to craft words, so too should your child play with math and logic.
+Just as a writer can take a long time to craft words, so too should he play with math and logic.

 My kids won’t hear how I had scored a C- in high school math.
 They won’t even know (at least from me) that some people think they’re a “math person” or not.